m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 Back to Burp, this should be an easy task using the intercept.
 Once everything is up and running I can see in the quantity being passed to the server, after changing the value to -100000 and forwarding traffic I can see a large negative total for the line item, now to checkout, and bam challenge completed.

-Now that I've gotten access tpo admin I'm going to take a look at getting some of the hidden files in that /ftp directory.
+Now that I've gotten access to admin I'm going to take a look at getting some of the hidden files in that /ftp directory.
 Right now the two .bak fils are being blocked, lets head over to burp to try and use repeater to get these files out.
 I got stuck on this one and watched a walkthrough and, basically passing in null characters to the URL to trick the express routing, I initially tried %00, which didn't work, then tried %2500 and got through: /ftp/package.json.bak%2500.pdf to get the file.

 This ended up being the same for retrieving the easter egg and old coupon file.

 For the easter egg I got back a base64 encoded value: L2d1ci9xcmlmL25lci9mYi9zaGFhbC9ndXJsL3V2cS9uYS9ybmZncmUvcnR0L2p2Z3V2YS9ndXIvcm5mZ3JlL3J0dA== that decodes to: /gur/qrif/ner/fb/shaal/gurl/uvq/na/rnfgre/rtt/jvguva/gur/rnfgre/rtt

-Another challenge that has been sticking in my head is the one about applying advanced cryptoanalysis to the easter egg.
+Another challenge that has been sticking in my head is the one about applying advanced crypto-analysis to the easter egg.
 I had already identified the easter egg contents to be base64 encoded, however after decoding it just looked like an absurd file path.
-I got stuck on this one and ended up checking a walkthrough, looks like it's rot13 encoded, after decoding I got: /the/devs/are/so/funny/they/hid/an/easter/egg/within/the/easter/egg and tried appending this to the base url and got a new page along with challenge completed.
+I got stuck on this one and ended up checking a walkthrough, looks like it's rot13 encoded, after decoding I got: /the/devs/are/so/funny/they/hid/an/easter/egg/within/the/easter/egg and tried appending this to the base URL and got a new page along with challenge completed.

 For the coupon file: